 7. Places to Eat Nearby

 Jalicar – While the interior doesn’t look 5 stars, the food is a delectable explosion of flavors.
 The cook puts together the dishes as if she were cooking for her own family’s dinner table.
-We happily ate here every night enjoying all different seasonings and flavors.
+We happily ate here every night enjoying all the different seasonings and flavors.
 Because Pedernales is on the border of Haiti, you’ll enjoy some of the most epic fusion of tastes!

 La Cueva Beach